tasnim-mtir/SmartDoorbell/README.md

 capture the photo ; send it to the user ; give them the choice to unlock or lock the door

 List of devices:
-esp32-cam
+esp32-cam/
-Electronic Lock
+Electronic Lock/
-Push Switch
+Push Switch/
-battery
+battery/

 Installation and prepartion instrcutions:
 1)Configure the Telegram App :
 a) Create a New BOT in Telegram App
                1) Search for BotFather in Telegram
                2) Tap on START.
                3) Type /newbot